mebrooks/mtscr/README.md

 ### Graphical User Interface

 This package includes a Shiny app which can be used as a GUI.
-Execute `mtscr_app()` to run it.
+You can find “mtscr GUI” option in RStudio’s Addins menu.
+Alternatively execute `mtscr_app()` to run it.

 ![](./man/figures/README-GUI-example.gif)